1954 Geneva Conference: Indochina

-While the delegates began to assemble in Geneva in late April, the discussions on Indochina did not begin until 8 May 1954.
+While the delegates had begun to assemble in Geneva in late April, the discussions on Indochina did not begin until 8 May 1954.
 The Viet Minh had achieved their decisive victory over the French Union forces at Dien Bien Phu the previous day.

 The Western allies did not have a unified position on what the Conference was to achieve in relation to Indochina.
 Anthony Eden, leading the British delegation, favored a negotiated settlement to the conflict.
-Georges Bidault, leading the French delegation, vacillated and was keen to preserve something of France's position in Indochina to justify past sacrifices, even as the nation's military situation deteriorated.
-The U.S. had been supporting the French in Indochina for many years and the Republican Eisenhower administration wanted to ensure that it could not be accused of another "Yalta" or of having "lost" Indochina to the Communists.
-Its leaders had previously accused the Democratic Truman administration of having "lost China" when the Communists were successful in securing control of virtually all of the country.
+Georges Bidault, leading the French delegation, was keen to preserve something of France's position in Indochina to justify past sacrifices, even as the nation's military situation deteriorated.
+The US had been supporting the French in Indochina for many years and the Republican Eisenhower administration wanted to ensure that it could not be accused of another "Yalta" or of having "lost" Indochina to the Communists.
+Its leaders had previously accused the Democratic Truman administration of having "lost China" when the Communists were unexpectedly successful in securing control of virtually all of the country.

-The Eisenhower administration had considered air strikes in support of the French at Dien Bien Phu but was unable to obtain a commitment to united action from key allies such as the United Kingdom.
+The Eisenhower administration had considered air strikes in support of the French at Dien Bien Phu through the Operation Vulture but was unable to obtain a commitment to united action from key allies such as the United Kingdom.
 Eisenhower was wary of becoming drawn into "another Korea" that would be deeply unpopular with the American public.
-U.S. domestic policy considerations strongly influenced the country's position at Geneva.
+US domestic policy considerations strongly influenced the country's position at Geneva.
 Columnist Walter Lippmann wrote on 29 April that "the American position at Geneva is an impossible one, so long as leading Republican senators have no terms for peace except unconditional surrender of the enemy and no terms for entering the war except as a collective action in which nobody is now willing to engage."
-At the time of the conference, the U.S. did not recognize the People's Republic of China.
+At the time of the conference, the US did not recognize the People's Republic of China.
 Secretary of State John Foster Dulles, an anticommunist, forbade any contact with the Chinese delegation, refusing to shake hands with Zhou Enlai, the lead Chinese negotiator.

-Dulles fell out with the UK delegate Anthony Eden over the perceived failure of the UK to support united action and U.S. positions on Indochina; he left Geneva on 3 May and was replaced by his deputy Walter Bedell Smith.
+Dulles fell out with the UK delegate Anthony Eden over the perceived failure of the UK to support united action and US positions on Indochina.
+He left Geneva on 3 May and was replaced by his deputy, Walter Bedell Smith.
 The State of Vietnam refused to attend the negotiations until Bidault wrote to Bảo Đại, assuring him that any agreement would not partition Vietnam.

 Bidault opened the conference on 8 May by proposing a cessation of hostilities, a ceasefire in place, a release of prisoners of war, and a disarming of irregulars, despite the French surrender at Dien Bien Phu the previous day in northwestern Vietnam.